-Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.
+Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 George Bernard Shaw.
 “You can not wrestle with pigs, you get dirty and the pig like it.”

-You did not realise you were in mental war fair during the relationship, you did not realise you were in the fight of your life.
+You did not realise you were in mental war fair during the relationship, and you did not realise you were in the fight of your life.

-When the narcissist triggers us and we react, we defend ourselves to the narcissist and believe we are getting our point of view across, we are not, we are only giving our power to them to continue their games.
-The more we react the more the narcissist will push our buttons.
+When the narcissist triggers us, and we react, we defend ourselves to the narcissist and believe we are getting our point of view across, we are not, we are only giving our power to them to continue their games.
+The more we react, the more the narcissist will push our buttons.

-Learning to not let the narcissist impact your life, learning to ignore them, means you take back control of your life and they become powerless against you.
+Learning not to let the narcissist impact your life, learning to ignore them, means you take back control of your life, and they become powerless against you.

-Narcissists live in a different reality to us, they do not want compromise, they do not want to help others, they only want to help themselves.
+Narcissists live in a different reality to us, and they do not want compromise, they do not want to help others, they only want to help themselves.

-As we go through recovery each step is a learning curve, each battle won within ourselves to overcome, anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubt they’ve drilled into our mindsets.
+As we go through recovery each step is a learning curve, each battle won within ourselves to overcome, anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
 Is one step closer to leaving your past behind, no longer be infected by the narcissist, learning to live in the present day, and moving into a much happier future.

 Things to remember when recovering from narcissist abuse.